What Do Termites Look Like?

 What Attracts Termites?

 Termites are attracted to areas that provide a source of food, such as firewood, cardboard, lumber, newspapers, and cellulose materials.
 In your home, swarming termites are attracted to light sources and can often be found near doors, windows, light fixtures, and vents.
 Subterranean termites are attracted to moisture, so if your home has a leaky pipe or the ground around your home's foundation is always moist, it may attract termites.

 Are Termites Dangerous?

 Termites are more dangerous to the structure of your home than they are to your health.
-Termites will eat the structure of your home, causing over 5 billion dollars in damages every year in the U.S.
+Termites will eat the structure of your home, causing over $5 billion in damages every year in the U.S.

 How Do I Get Rid Of Termites?

 Due to the survival instincts of termites and their secretive nature, if you suspect a termite infestation, you should call professional termite exterminators to investigate.
 Lindsey Pest Services relies on the Termatrac system to identify areas conducive to termite activity and detect movement inside your walls.
 If you have a termite infestation, licensed pest control experts can apply treatments to eliminate active termites.
 We’re also Certified Sentricon® Specialists™, licensed to use the Sentricon® Always Active™ termite monitoring system to prevent future termite infestations.